BabylonJS/OldDocumentationSite/content/How_To/Physics/Using_The_Physics_Engine.md

 In case you want to do some debug, like visually show the sphere and/or rays, you can do that by calling `event.getData()` *(note that if you do that, you will need to manually call `event.dispose()` to dispose the unused meshes, after you are done debugging)*.
 The `event.getData()` will return back the `radialSphere` mesh variable, which you can then use, to apply a semi-transparent material, so you can visualize it.
 The `explosionEvent.getData()` will also return back the `rays` rays variable, in case you want them for debugging purposes.

-*For a more detailed explanation, please take a look at the playground example below*
+*For a more detailed explanation, please take a look at the playground example below.*

 Playground example -  https://playground.babylonjs.com/index.html#0LM7CJ#3